Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Caffeine is chemically similar to adenosine but is an adenosine receptor antagonist.

-These mixed messages of rest and activity in the brain prompt the pituitary gland to release adrenaline, triggering the body’s fight-or-flight response, increasing blood flow, heightening alertness, and boosting energy.
+This leads to mixed signals of rest and activity in the brain, causing the pituitary gland to release adrenaline, triggering the fight-or-flight response, increasing alertness and energy.

 Related Article: Caffeine-free Pre-workouts